aerobatic/website/content/docs/plugins/password-protect.md

 # Password protect plugin

 The `password-protect` plugin is an easy way to require a password from visitors to access all or parts of your website.
 You can use our password form, or provide your own fully custom html login page.
+Like all plugins, password protection can be enabled only for [specific deploy stages](#deploy-stages).

 ### Configuration
 ~~~yaml